Proud of our past and the future we will create

 A one of a kind experience steeped in tradition

-“The education at the Academy builds minds and character, providing a solid, education alternative that prepares young men for college.”
+“The education at the Forge builds minds and character, providing a solid, education alternative that prepares young people for life.”

-– VFMAC President Colonel John C. Church, Jr.
+– VFMAC President Colonel John C. Church, Jr., USMCR (Ret.)

-LTG Milton Grafly Baker, Pennsylvania Reserve National Guard, (Ret.), founded Valley Forge Military Academy and College in 1928 and was active as the Superintendent and Superintendent Emeritus until his death in 1976.
-During this time, LTG Baker produced quality young officers for the Armed Services of the United States from VFMAC and graduated some of the most successful people from business, literature, the arts, politics and the military in the world.
+Lieutenant General Milton Grafly Baker, Pennsylvania Reserve National Guard, (Ret.), founded Valley Forge Military Academy & College in 1928 and was active as the Superintendent and Superintendent Emeritus until his death in 1976.
+During this time, Lieutenant General Baker produced quality young officers for the Armed Services of the United States from VFMAC and graduated some of the most successful people from business, literature, the arts, politics and the military in the world.